XFaure/finetune_alexnet_with_tensorflow/README.md

 # Finetune AlexNet with Tensorflow 1.0

+**Note**:
+This repository is adapted from (https://github.com/kratzert/finetune_alexnet_with_tensorflow)

+You can now also train a simple MLP and LeNet.

+It was developed in the spirit to serve as tutorial material, to get started with Tensorflow.
+The dataset used is NotMNIST available [here](http://yaroslavvb.blogspot.fr/2011/09/notmnist-dataset.html)

 This repository contains all the code needed to finetune [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) on any arbitrary dataset.
 Beside the comments in the code itself, I also wrote an article which you can fine [here](https://kratzert.github.io/2017/02/24/finetuning-alexnet-with-tensorflow.html) with further explanation.